 An overview of curricula, materials, and techniques for teaching science, health, and physical education in grades K-12.
+All field experience hours for this course must be completed in a Florida school.
 Prerequisite: SCI 201 or SCI 202; admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
 Three semester hours credit.